kriskowal/asap/README.md

 - Safair 5.0-1
 - Opera 11-12

-In the absense of mutation observers, these browsers and the following browsers all fall back to using `setTimeout` and `setInterval` to ensure that a `flush` occurs.
+In the absence of mutation observers, these browsers and the following browsers all fall back to using `setTimeout` and `setInterval` to ensure that a `flush` occurs.
 The implementation uses both and cancels whatever handler loses the race, since